AdobeDocs/analytics.en/help/analyze/analysis-workspace/virtual-analyst/contribution-analysis/ca-tokens.md

 >[!IMPORTANT]
 >
 >Anomaly Detection and Contribution Analysis have been removed from the Reports & Analytics feature set and are now available only via Analysis Workspace.
-Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to “daily-granularity” Anomaly Detection in Workspace.
+Note that Adobe Analytics Select and Adobe Analytics Foundation customers have access only to "daily-granularity" Anomaly Detection in Workspace.

 <table id="table_5C9B7E4AE82640B5A913519E576889B5">
  <thead>